By Caroline Green

 - Let your setting do some of the heavy lifting when it comes to creating atmosphere.
 A creepy atmospheric setting can really help rachet up tension.

-Caroline Green writes best-selling thrillers as Cass Green and teaches our Crime Writing Summer School.
-Enrol now for a week’s course delivered online, starting 20th July.
+Caroline Green writes best-selling thrillers as Cass Green and teaches City’s Crime and Thriller Writing Short Course.